COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 # Joaquin Almora / @joaquinalmora

+## Week 15
+This week focused on implementing the Consent API as a standalone backend component, decoupled from any Textual or TUI assumptions.
+I implemented the consent endpoints (`GET /api/consent`, `POST /api/consent`, and `GET /api/consent/notice`) in `backend/src/api/consent_routes.py`, aligned with the updated OpenAPI specification.
+The routes resolve `user_id` via a shared auth-token dependency that queries Supabase `/auth/v1/user`, keeping consent enforcement centralized and reusable across services.

+To avoid confusion and route conflicts, I removed the stub consent handlers from `backend/src/api/spec_routes.py`.
+I added a focused test suite in `tests/test_api_consent.py` and validated it locally using the backend venv, with all five tests passing.
+I also added `python-multipart` to `backend/requirements.txt` to keep FastAPI route imports clean and prevent runtime import errors.

+### Reflection

+**What went well:**
+The Consent API landed cleanly as a standalone module and aligns closely with the OpenAPI contract.
+Centralizing user resolution through a shared dependency keeps the design flexible and avoids frontend or TUI coupling.
+Tests are small, deterministic, and fast, and dependency overrides made it possible to validate Supabase-backed auth logic without relying on external services.

+**What didn’t go well:**
+Initial test failures were caused by a missing `python-multipart` dependency and some wiring issues with async dependency overrides, which slowed validation.
+Supabase auth requirements (`SUPABASE_URL` and `SUPABASE_ANON_KEY`) add some setup overhead, though this was mitigated in tests via overrides.
+There is also a minor deprecation warning from `datetime.utcnow()` in `backend/src/auth/consent.py`, which is not blocking but should be addressed.

+### Next Steps
+Tackle more of the API routes specified in the API plan, continuing to replace scaffolded endpoints with real implementations and accompanying tests.

 ## Winter Break
 This winter break I focused on locking down the backend API direction while unblocking client and desktop development through scaffolding.
 I captured the Milestone 2 backend behavior, requirements, and delivery order in `docs/api-plan.md`, and drafted an OpenAPI specification in `docs/api-spec.yaml` aligned to the payload shapes currently used across the system.
 Together, these documents now serve as the shared contract for backend implementation and frontend/Desktop integration.